cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 There are several parts in action here.

 ## CloudFoundry

 [CloudFoundry](http://cloudfoundry.org) is VMWares's Open Source PaaS solution.
 It is available as a public cloud at [http://cloudfoundry.com](http://cloudfoundry.com) or as something you can bring in-house.

 * __Cloud Controller__ is the main component in CloudFoundry and the server you point your vmc command to.
-It can be split up into separate VMs, but this bootstrap keeps it all on one node.
+It can be split up into separate VMs, but this bootstrap keeps it all on one instance.
-* __DEA__ is the compute nodes.
+* __DEA__ is the compute instance.
 In the initial setup the Cloud Controller is also a DEA.
 But you can basically view it as VMs that will handle and serve your applications.
 * __Service__ is the concept CloudFoundry uses to describe added functionality to your application like Postgres or MongoDB.

 ## BOSH

 [BOSH](https://github.com/cloudfoundry/bosh) is VMWare's cloud abstraction for deploying and releasing applications.
-It abstracts away the underlying IaaS solution (AWS, OpenStack, VMWare) and handles requests for new nodes etc. It is a general purpose tool that packages applications and handles the distribution of "Jobs" to the nodes in the BOSH setup.
+It abstracts away the underlying IaaS solution (AWS, OpenStack, VMWare) and handles requests for new virtual machines etc. It is a general purpose tool that packages applications and handles the distribution of "Jobs" to the virtual machines in the BOSH setup.
 In some ways you can say that it eliminates the need for Puppet/Chef, but it uses some different concepts.
 It also covers more, like provisioning of virtual machines.

 * __Job__ is BOSH's concept of grouping functionality together.
-In the normal instance you can think of a Job as a composition of services that a virtual machine will have.
-So two virtual machines with the same Job attachet will be identical.
+In the normal instance you can think of a Job as a composition of installed software and configuration that a virtual machine will have.
+So two virtual machines with the same Job attached will be identical.
-* __Template__ is BOSH's concept for defining a service.
+* __Template__ is BOSH's concept for defining a software setup.
 CloudController is one such template, and dea is another one.
 * __Stemcell__ is BOSH's concept for a virtual machine image.
 For Amazon it equals and AMI.
 It is a template that is booted and becoms an instance of an virtual machine.
 * __Resource Pool__ is basically a collection of virtual machines, that you can reference/assign jobs to.
 The have the same stemcell and configuration (eg. AWS size).
-* __Compilation nodes__ is nodes that BOSH uses when deploying a new part.
+* __Compilation instance__ is instances that BOSH uses when deploying a new part.
 At first it is used to compile everything that is needed for VCAP and DEA.
-If you add a service like Postgres you'll see that it compiles the components used for that.
+If you add a template like Postgres you'll see that it compiles the components used for that.
 I think this is something that resembles rpm or deb packages, and that they get compiled on your Stemcells to ensure compatibility when running on your cloud.

 ## Inception VM
 Inception VM is a Virtual Machine used for bootstrapping BOSH.